If you run for Council of Ancaster Dundas Hamilton West – be prepared to address this topic.

 So the fence is still up….
 We are still here.
 There are people still actively working towards a resolution that will return public access to this Community well.
 As legally deeded.

-Who will step up in this election to protect free access the Ancaster Well by amending the Ontario Provincial Drinking Water Standards to
+Who will step up in this election to protect free access the Ancaster Well?

 Why do we need a legal fund?

 The Hamilton Conservation has essentially just privatized a previously free source of drinking water.